alan-turing-institute/uatk-spc/README.md

 TODO: The .bin -> .npy step is still manual

+### Troubleshooting

+The code depends on [proj](https://proj.org) to transform coordinates.
+You may need to install additional dependencies to build it, like `cmake`.
+Please [open an issue](https://github.com/dabreegster/rampfs/issues) if you have any trouble!

 ### Some tips for working with Rust

 There are two equivalent ways to rebuild and then run the code.
 First: